doubtfire-lms/doubtfire.io/source/articles/installation/mac/step-2.html.md

 $ npm install
 ```

-Note: Here you may need to install grunt-cli globally using sudo when SASS file is compiled.
+Note: Here you may need to install grunt-cli globally in Linux using sudo.

 Lastly, to compile and run a watch server and web server, use npm start: